Drienn/withRedux/README.md

 `import withRedux from 'with-redux-hoc';`

-The withRedux params looks like this:
+The withRedux params look like this:

 `withRedux(reducers, actionsBank, WrappedComponent, withState = true, withActions = true)`